seanmtracey/w3id-middleware/README.md

 [Diego Hernandez](https://twitter.com/diego_codes) has written an excellent guide to setting yourself up with the W3ID service (his demo application was the basis for my creation of this middleware).

+A slightly ammended version of the instructions can be found in [SELF_SERVICE.md](SELF_SERVICE.md).

-You can find it on the [IBM Enterprise Github](https://github.ibm.com/Diego-Hernandez/w3-sso-node-passport#provision-application-ibm-sso-service).
+If you have access to IBM's Enterprise GH account, you can find the original the [IBM Enterprise Github](https://github.ibm.com/Diego-Hernandez/w3-sso-node-passport#provision-application-ibm-sso-service).

 ## Required Environment Variables